A fractional Laplacian problem with mixed singular nonlinearities and nonregular data: Introduction

 For any $\gamma>0$, we will prove the existence of a positive weak solution to problem \eqref{Eq1} which involves two singular nonlinearities.
-See \cite[Section 6]{MR2592976} for a discussion about mixed nonlinearities.
+See \cite[section 6]{MR2592976} for a discussion about mixed nonlinearities.
 Since problem \eqref{Eq1} involves a nonregular term, $\mu$, concerning the uniqueness, it is natural to consider the notion of entropy solution, which will be defined later in section \ref{Section2}.
-The motivation of the definition comes from the works \cite{MR1760541, MR1354907, MR1409661, C2}.
+The motivation of the definition comes from the works \cite{MR1760541, MR1354907, MR1409661, C2} (see \cite[section 1]{MR3456751} for a very quick introduction, concerning the uniqueness, for the notion of renormalized, entropy, and SOLA solutions).
 In fact, in the case $ 0 < \gamma \leq 1$, and $\mu \in L^1(\Omega)+X^{-s}(\Omega)$, we will show the existence and uniqueness of the entropy solution to problem \eqref{Eq1} for some weighted integrable functions $f$.
-It is important to note that in \cite[Sections 3 and 4]{MR3935063}, the authors discussed uniqueness for the notion of very weak solution to problem \eqref{Eq1} by invoking a Kato type inequality in the case $0<\gamma<1$, with $K \equiv 0$.
+It is important to note that in \cite[sections 3 and 4]{MR3935063}, the authors discussed uniqueness for the notion of very weak solution to problem \eqref{Eq1} by invoking a Kato type inequality in the case $0<\gamma<1$, with $K \equiv 0$.
 Also, see the article \cite{MR3639996}, where the authors investigated the existence and uniqueness of a notion of a solution for the fractional $p$-Laplacian case of \eqref{Eq1} with $K, \mu \equiv 0$.
 Besides, see the works \cite{MR2592976, MR3450747} for some relaxation assumptions on $f$ to prove the existence of solutions.

 We also refer the readers to the work \cite{MR3456751} where the author studied some integro-differential equations involving measure data by the duality method.
 Also, see \cite{MR2779579} for the duality approach to the fractional Laplacian with measure data.
 Besides, see the work \cite{MR3339179} in which authors developed an existence, regularity, and potential theory for nonlinear non-local equations involving $L^1$ and measure data.
 Furthermore, recently G\'omez-Castro, and V\'azquez, \cite{MR4026184}, found the necessary and sufficient condition for the existence of the solutions for a fractional Schr\"odinger equation with singular potential and measure data.
 Also, see \cite{MR3865202} for their similar work in the context of the weighted space approach.